 Geraldine Crisci, MSW

-Understanding Psychopathy and Sociopathy and Its Role in Family Violence
+Understanding Psychopathy and Sociopathy and Their Roles in Family Violence

 Curtis St. Denis, MA, QMHP

-This session, St. Denis, will demonstrate the differences between these two personality disorders and explore the ramifications on victims, workers and systems designed to assist victims and perpetrators.
-This session is for any professional discipline that has the potential for engaging with persons with these types disorders.
+In this session, Curtis St. Denis will demonstrate the differences between two personality disorders, psychopathy and sociopathy -- and explore the ramifications on victims, workers and systems designed to assist victims and perpetrators.
+This session is for any professionals in any discipline that has the potential for engaging with persons with these types of disorders.

 Hands Are Not for Hitting: The Impact of Domestic Violence on Children (Repeat)